 When a dementia care map is created, five main phases are considered:

-1. Preparation and briefing
+1. Preparation and Briefing

 2. Observation